 Treats Without the Added Sugar

 The usual culprits in holiday gift baskets ― candies and sweets ― are loaded with added sugars.
-The American Heart Association recommends no more than 100 calories of added sugar (that’s 6 teaspoons or 24 grams) per day for women, and 150 calories (9 teaspoons or 36 grams) per day for men.
+The American Heart Association recommends no more than 100 calories of added sugar (that’s 6 teaspoons, or 24 grams) per day for women, and 150 calories (9 teaspoons or 36 grams) per day for men.
 Teens and children should consume no more than 6 teaspoons of added sugar each day.
 The average person consumes about 19.5 teaspoons, or 82 grams, of sugar per day.

-Instead, opt for naturally sweetened fruits.
-“There are some really nice gift baskets available, full of fiber, essential vitamins and natural sweetness to satisfy a sweet tooth in a healthy way,” says DeBoer.
-And while chocolate has certain nutritional benefits, including antioxidants, avoid highly processed bars and opt for at least 60 percent cocoa content if you want to indulge in an occasional treat.
+“You can create some really nice gift baskets full of fiber, essential vitamins and natural sweetness to satisfy a sweet tooth in a healthy way,” says DeBoer.
+Avoid highly processed foods.

 It’s hard to parse out a single serving from a goodie bag of caramel corn, but remember sweets are best when enjoyed in moderation.
-Consider pre-packed snack packs that offer a variety of foods in small portions to avoid overindulging.
+Consider pre-packaged snack packs that offer a variety of foods in small portions to avoid overindulging.
 Or, make your own healthy snack mix.

 “You can also do non-food-related gifts,” DeBoer adds.
 If you’re rewarding a child, instead of stickers or crayons, try incorporating experiences the whole family can enjoy.
 You can also treat them to fitness-inspired gifts, like a jump rope or a scooter.